Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 5 OTTAWA–QUÉBEC CITY AREA

 Drive into the French-Canadian province of Québec for a sudden change in language and tradition.
 Follow the historical King’s Highway along the north shore of the mighty St. Lawrence River.
-Visit the Basilica of Notre Dame and CAP DE LA MADELEINE before arriving in Québec City, the heart of French Canada and a UNESCO World Heritage Site.
+Visit the BASILICA OF NOTRE DAME DE CAP DE LA MADELEINE before arriving in Québec City, the heart of French Canada and a UNESCO World Heritage Site.

 Day 6 QUÉBEC CITY AREA